Get the code, build it, test it

 where L stands for short form, LH short form plus description, LA lists internal and advanced ones options.
 For more options see cmake documentation.

 Recommend always doing an out-of-tree build so that your source code doesn’t get build artifacts mixed with the source files.
-This also allow different build directories with different cmake options at the same time.
-If you have accidentally built an in-tree build, make sure to clean out old object files and cached information before reconfiguring and rebuilding:
+This also allow different build directories with different cmake options from the same source.

 make clean